Twelve months ago, Gentoo's complaints team was drowning. Tenant satisfaction sat at 70%, and the regulatory clock was ticking.

 They’ve moved past traditional tenant engagement to more proactive, personal approaches:

-🧠 Let Tech Do the Admin: With Power BI and automated workflows, teams could spend more time using insight, not wrangling spreadsheets.
+Let tech do the admin.
+With Power BI and automated workflows, teams spend more time using insight, not wrangling spreadsheets.

-📊 Triangulate Everything: Complaints, TSMs, and engagement data all matter.
-Together, they tell a more complete story than any one metric alone.
+Triangulate everything.
+Complaints, TSMs, and engagement data all matter.
+Together, they tell a more complete story than any single metric.
+Because when everyone sees data as their business, change doesn't just happen — it sticks.

 Looking Forward